AvediMusungu/stats-preview-card-component-main/README.md

 ### What I learned

--I implemented Bootstrap into my HTML for the first time which gave me good practice on the grid layout.
+- I implemented Bootstrap into my HTML for the first time which gave me good practice on the grid layout.
--I learnt how to use media queries in building responsive sites -I learnt how to use a compiler (Scout App) into my workflow.
+- I learnt how to use media queries in building responsive sites
+- I learnt how to use a compiler (Scout App) into my workflow.
 I wrote the majority of the code for styles in sass and Scout App converted it to css which was a big load off my back.
--

-To see how you can add code snippets, see below:
+-Some code that i'm proud of:

 ```html
 <div class="card container-fluid">